 - Take up a hobby or sport, try yoga, going to the gym or swimming or cycling to get away from everyday pressures and the strain.
 Or brisk walks for 15 to 30 minutes.

-- Consider meditation or listening to soothing music at regular intervals to combat the anxiety / stress.
+- Consider meditation or listening to soothing music at regular intervals to combat the stress.

 - Avoid bottling up your feelings.
-Use self-talk and or counselling.
+Use self-talk, coaching or counselling.

 - Turn negativity, or negative thoughts into positive steps, think and be positive.

 - Drink plenty of water throughout the day [avoid being dehydrated].